WordPoints/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.3.0 =
+* This is a feature release which adds the [wordpoints_points] shortcode, among other things.

 = 1.2.0 =
 * This is a major update which adds full support for WordPress multisite.